Press release: European partnership PARC aims to protect human health from the harmful effects of chemical substances.

 More than €12 million of the budget is earmarked for improving the analysis and prevention of chemical risks in the Czech Republic.
 A national consortium led by Masaryk University's RECETOX center will aim to strengthen the link between basic and applied research and environmental and health legislation and practice.
 This will be achieved with the support of the Ministry of Education (as a member of the PARC Executive Board) and four other universities (Masaryk University, the University of South Bohemia in České Budějovice, University of Ostrava, and University of Chemistry and Technology Prague), but also the National Institute of Public Health (NIPH) and Institute of Health Information and Statistics of the Czech Republic.
 The National Centre for Toxic Substances (a joint venture of the Ministry of the Environment and Masaryk University) will play an essential role.
 Its Board is composed of representatives of relevant ministries, industry associations, and, through non-governmental organizations, the public.

-The RECETOX Research Centre at Masaryk University has been dealing with the environmental and health risks related to chemicals for almost 40 years.
-In PARC, RECETOX will share its professional expertise and the capacity of the RECETOX RI research infrastructure and the National Center for Toxic Substances.
+In PARC, RECETOXwill share its professional expertise and the capacity of the RECETOX RI research infrastructure and the National Center for Toxic Substances.
 In the project, RECETOX leads a work package that coordinates the technical and human capacity needed for chemical risk assessment in Europe, linking PARC to the future European research infrastructure EIRENE, coordinated by RECETOX.

 More articles